Where to find us

 The Twist

-The new fabulous museum at Kistefos, designed by world renowned architect Bjarke Ingels Group, BIG, opened Wednesday September 18th, 2019.
+The new fabulous museum at Kistefos, designed by world-renowned architect Bjarke Ingels Group, BIG, opened Wednesday, September 2019.
 The building has been named the top architectural museum project in the world to open in 2019, by both the Daily Telegraph and Bloomberg.

 All of Nature Flows Through Us by Marc Quinn.
 Photo: Einar Aslaksen.